Wednesday, December 31, 2014

 Carvings of the indigenous rongorongo script.
 Undecipherable due to the loss of knowledge during the Rapa Nui diaspora (source: British Museum).

 Be that as it may, one can also assert attempts to exonerate the ancient islanders from all culpability in the mismanagement of their resources a projection of Western-guilt.
 The truth may lie, as it often does, somewhere between the two extremes.
-Certainly, however, the West is inarguably primarily and almost solely responsible for the near-extinction of the Rapa Nui.
+Certainly, however, the West is inarguably primarily and solely responsible for the near extinction of the Rapa Nui.
 Were it not for our involvement, the culture would not have been decimated nor the secrets to its written language, rongorongo, lost to time.

 Only time will tell whether drawing an analogy between the fate of Easter Island and that of the planet Earth ultimately stands up to the evidence; however, one can certainly agree that we do hold a couple things in common with the pre-European Rapa Nui we have both mismanaged our resources due to over-population and we both think ourselves the only sentient life in the universe.